MishaRuko/open-source-education/pulse-generator-with-arduino.md

 </p>
 <br><br>

-Now x should be the number of times that we should turn the LED/buzzer on and off every second (or the number of on/off cycles that happen every second).
+Now x should be the number of times that we should turn the LED/buzzer on and off every second (or the number of on/off cycles that happen every second.
+One cycle per second is also called one Hertz).
 To make the program actually do that we need to change the `loop()` function to:
 <br>
 ```
 float x = 1;